muditsharma01/weather-app/README.md

 3. Enter the name of the city you want to check the weather for.
 4. Click the search button or press Enter to get the latest weather updates.

-## Contribution 🤝

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue.

 ## Credits 🙏